Category: Working with maps

 When toggling the this button, the setting is saved automatically, so next time you open the map edit screen, the setting from last time will be reused.

-This issue has been fixed with Maps Marker Pro v4.3 – please update to the latest version for this fix to apply.
+This issue should be fixed with Maps Marker Pro v4.3 and higher – please update to the latest version for this fix to apply.

-Please add the following code to wp-config.php as workaround, which will re-enable the upload of .gpx files:
+If you still experience this issue, please add the following code to wp-config.php, which should re-enable the upload of .gpx files: